vladkol/MediaPlayback/README.md

 ```
 * Open **MediaPlayback/MediaPlayback.sln**
 * Build **Desktop** and **UWP** projects

+MediaPlaybackDemo Unity project has all binaries precompiled (no FFMPEG binaries though).

 If built successfully, **MediaPlayback\Unity\MediaPlayback\** should have all Unity files required.